isopink/isopink.github.io/_posts/2025-04-11-VC Dimension.md

 In this time, we now introduce the **VC dimension**.
 At the end of the last session, we introduced *VC bound*.
 We will dive into that topic.
 The discussion will proceed in following four parts:

-1. The difinition of VC diemnsion
+1. The definition of VC diemnsion

 2. VC dimension of perceptrons